Max Fabiani: Life

-Fabiani was born to Antonio Fabiani, a Friulian latifondist from Paularo of Bergamasque ancestry, and Charlotte von Kofler, a Triestine aristocrat of Tyrolean origin.
+Fabiani was born to Antonio Fabiani, a Italian latifondist from Paularo of Bergamasque ancestry, and Charlotte von Kofler, a Triestine aristocrat of Tyrolean origin.
 He grew up in a cosmopolitan trilingual environment: besides Italian, the language of his family, and Slovene, the language of his social environment, he learned German at a very young age.

 He came from a wealthy family that could afford to provide a good education for its 14 children.
 He attended elementary school in Kobdilj, and the German and Slovene-language Realschule in Ljubljana, where he was the best student in the class after seven years.

 He later moved to Vienna, where he attended architecture courses at the Vienna University of Technology.
 After earning his degree in 1889, a scholarship enabled him to travel for three years (1892–1894) to Asia Minor and through most of Europe.
 He was married and had two children; his son Lorenzo Fabiani (1907–1973) was an agronomist and journalist and known anti-fascist.

 In 1917, Fabiani was named professor at the University of Vienna, and in 1919 one of his pupils, Ivan Vurnik, offered him a teaching position at the newly established University of Ljubljana, Fabiani however refused the offer, quit the teaching position in Vienna, and decided to settle in Gorizia, which had been annexed to the Kingdom of Italy, thus becoming an Italian citizen.

-On 15 May 1921—less than a year after the burning of the Slovenian National Hall in Trieste by the Italian fascists, which he had designed—Fabiani became a member of the Italian fascist movement.
+On 15 May 1921—less than a year after the burning of the Narodni Dom National Hall in Trieste following the killing of Italian Navy soldiers in Yugoslavia, which he had designed—Fabiani became a member of the Italian fascist movement.
 The reason why he joined the party and his political activity in the following years remain unclear and controversial.
-At the same time his son was jailed because of his anti-fascist activities.

 In late 1935, Fabiani (at age 70) accepted the nomination for mayor (podestà) of his native village of Štanjel.
 He remained mayor during World War II, using his knowledge of German language and his cultural acquaintances to convince the German troops to spare the village from destruction.
 Nevertheless, the monumental fortifications part of the village and castle, which he himself had renovated during the 1930s, were eventually destroyed in the fight between the Wehrmacht and the Slovene partisans.
 His house with its rich archive in Kobdilj was also burnt down.

 In 1944, Fabiani relocated back to Gorizia, where he lived until his death on 12 August 1962.

 A widely circulated but false story regarding Fabiani is that the young Adolf Hitler once briefly worked in his architecture firm in Vienna.
 The myth is not supported by any sources, and it appears to have been fabricated in 1966.